 Compensating the people and communities affected

-Five years ago, BP made a commitment to help the people of the Gulf Coast recover from the Deepwater Horizon accident.
+Six years ago, BP made a commitment to help the people of the Gulf Coast recover from the Deepwater Horizon accident.
 Today, it is abundantly clear, based on data from BP, government agencies and numerous credible third-party sources, that BP has kept that commitment.
-BP's Gulf Coast economic-recovery effort has focused on paying all legitimate claims and supporting two of the region’s most important industries: tourism and seafood.
-Since 2010, BP has spent more than $29 billion on response, cleanup, early restoration and claims payments.
+BP's Gulf Coast economic-recovery effort has focused on paying all claims and supporting two of the region’s most important industries: tourism and seafood.
+Through July 2015, BP spent more than $29 billion on response, cleanup, early restoration and claims payments.
+In addition, the settlement approved in April 2016 includes a total of $4.9 billion to be paid over 18 years to settle economic and other claims made by the five Gulf Coast states, and up to $1 billion to resolve claims made by more than 400 local government entities.
+BP has accepted releases received from the vast majority of local government entities, and payments required under those releases were made during the third quarter of 2015.
+BP has now provisioned over $61 billion relating to the spill, including response, cleanup, economic claims, government payments, settlements and restoration.

 The Gulf tourism industry quickly rebounded and now is stronger than ever.
 Numerous visitor, revenue and occupancy records were broken repeatedly between 2011 and 2014:

-- Alabama: Taxable lodging revenue in Gulf Shores and Orange Beach set records in each of the last four years.
+- Alabama: Taxable lodging revenue in Gulf Shores and Orange Beach set records in each of these last four years.
 (Smith Travel Research)

 - Florida: The number of tourists visiting Florida set records from 2011-2014, and revenue per available room for Panhandle counties was 41 percent higher in 2014 than in 2009.
 (VISIT Florida; Smith Travel Research)